 The classic range consists of the age defined Crianza, Reserva and Gran Reserva, interpreted in the Beronia style, marrying vibrant fruit characters with traditional Riojan flavours.
-In addition there are three young wines: a fresh white Viura, rosé Tempranillo and red Tempranillo.
+In addition there are three young wines: a fresh white Viura, rosé Garnacha and Tempranillo and red Tempranillo.

 Known for its innovative approach, Beronia also produces a modern single variety range; Beronia Collection which includes a Barrel Fermented Viura, Graciano, Special Production Tempranillo and a unique Mazuelo Reserva.

 .
 This range is complemented by a range of Icon wines including Beronia 198 Barricas Reserva, a special selection only produced in the best vintages, Beronia IIIaC, a highly expressive wine which pays homage to the Celtic Berones tribe from the 3rd centry BC, and Beronia Viñas Viejas, a winemaker’s selection produced from the best Tempranillo grapes from the oldest vineyards planted when the winery was founded.

 95% of the wines produced in Beronia are red, designed for long ageing in French oak, American oak and mixed barrels.
 These pioneering mixed barrels created by winemaker Matias Calleja are made up of American staves and French ends.
 Beronia’s nearly 30.000 barrels are housed in an underground cellar with natural cool temperatures and humidity, giving the ideal conditions for the ageing of wine.

 .
 Soft Gregorian chants recorded at a local monastery soothe the wines as they gently mature. then aged Further aging in bottle refines the wines and gives them balance.